richmiles/richmiles.github.io/_posts/2021-07-28-employment-draft.md

 layout: post
 ---

 ## Employment
+### Casper's Family Dining
+As soon as I was old enough to work, I started as a dishwasher and busboy at Casper's Family Dining.

 ### Critique
 This lead me to a stint at an oil field, a couple of months in Mexico, and an interlude in San Diego.
 When I returned to Laramie I was homeless, sleeping on couches of gracious friends before I ended up working in a carpet store.
 After a few months of rollerblading and chili dogs I landed a job at Handel Information Technologies.